AttiaSabrine18/Flask-JWT-Authentication-API/README.md

 ### `POST /login`
 Registers a new user.
 Responses:
     201 Created: Token issued successfully.
     401 Unauthorized: Missing email or password.
     403 Forbidden: Incorrect password or user does not exist.
+.
+logged a  user.
+### `POST /user`
     GET /user
     Fetches all users.
-Requires a valid JWT token. logged a  user.
+Requires a valid JWT token
-### `POST /user`
     Headers:
     x-access-token: JWT token

     Responses:

     200 OK: List of users.
     401 Unauthorized: Token is missing or invalid.